-Purchasing medical malpractice insurance is an intensive, time consuming process.
-Read on to learn about how to choose the best carrier.
-In Part Two, we will list common types of coverage.
+Purchasing medical malpractice insurance can be an intensive, time consuming process.
+Learn how to choose the best carrier.

 Other content in this Stream

 Case studies about violations of patient privacy on social media and the web.

 Case studies about ransomware incidents and the investigations that follow.

 If you've made changes to the corporate structure or ownership of your practice, here are a few things to keep this in mind about your coverage.

 New HHS rule narrowly expands telemedicine across state lines for “COVID-19 countermeasures.”

 Retiring, closing, or leaving a practice?
 You can now notify patients electronically and on your website.

 How to text patients and colleagues without violating the Health Insurance Portability and Accountability Act.

 It is imperative to have a system in place that allows the release of complete, legible, and organized records from your medical office.